High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion

 \subsection{Wavelet Conditional Diffusion Model}

-With respect to image compression tasks, there are two challenges associated with the conditional diffusion model: 1) Small noise variance permits the assumption that the inverse denoising process approximates a Gaussian distribution.
-That results in large sampling steps (typically set to 500) and significant inference time~\cite{yang2024lossy}.
-2) The diversity in the sampling process may introduce content inconsistency in the generation results, which makes application of diffusion models in image compression challenging.

-To address these challenges, we propose a wavelet diffusion based predictive coding for high frequency.
-Our approach leverages the strength of wavelet transform to speed up the inference process of the diffusion model by quartering the spatial dimensions without sacrificing information.
-Different from the existing diffusion models to reconstruct the image directly, our approach utilize the diffusion model for high frequency prediction and follow a prediction residual codec to address the low fidelity issues.
+Directly applying diffusion models to reconstruct images often sacrifices structural fidelity by prioritizing perceptual plausibility, resulting in reconstructed details that diverge from the original content, an outcome that is undesirable for image compression.
+Moreover, diffusion over the full pixel domain incurs high computational cost due to the large spatial dimension.

+To address these issues, we propose a wavelet diffusion based predictive coding framework that focuses exclusively on high-frequency components.
+Rather than directly reconstruct high frequency, our approach utilizes the diffusion model to predict high frequency and transmits the prediction residuals to the decoder to correct any deviation from the original details in diffusion.
+This diffusion prediction-then-residual compression paradigm effectively mitigates fidelity loss while preserving perceptual quality.
+Furthermore, by operating on high-frequency subbands that are spatially reduced by a factor of four, our approach dramatically accelerates inference without sacrificing reconstruction accuracy.

 \textbf{Discrete Wavelet Transform} 2D-DWT employs a convolutional and sub-sampling operator, denoted as $W$, to transform images from spatial domain to frequency domain, thus enabling the diffusion process solely on high frequency components.
 Let $(x, \hat{x}) \in \mathcal{D}$ denote an original-reconstruction image pair.
-Before applying the diffusion process, the specific wavelet operator $W$, such as haar wavelet~\cite{Haar1910}, decomposes $x$ into its low frequency component $x_{l}$ and an array of high frequency components $x_{h}$.
-Mathematically, this can be represented as:
+Before applying the diffusion process, the specific wavelet operator $W$(e.g.haar wavelet), decomposes $x$ into its low frequency component $x_{l}$ and high frequency counterparts $x_{h}$, namely,$({x}_ {l},x_{h}) = Wx$.

 2D-DWT decomposes the image into four sub-bands, namely, Low Low (LL), Low High (LH), High Low (HL) and High High (HH).
-The subband LL represents the low frequency component $x_{l}$ that contains global information akin to a down-sampled version of the image, while the remaining sub-bands, LH, HL and HH, represent the high frequency components $x_{h}$ that comprise sparse local details, as illustrated in Fig.~\ref{fig:wavelet-decom-abc}.
+The low-frequency subband (LL) retains the coarse structural layout of the image, while the high-frequency subbands (LH, HL, HH) encode directional details that are spatially aligned with the LL band, as illustrated in Fig.~\ref{fig:wavelet-decom-abc}.

-By operating in the wavelet domain, we open the possibility for diffusion models to focus on isolated high frequency details, which is often lost when the data is processed directly.
-In addition, utilizing 2D-DWT allows for faster inference speed for diffusion models as the spatial size is quartered according to the Nyquist rule.